tulioavellar/pokedex/README.md

 # pokedex
-A pokedex made using JS
+A pokedex made using JavaScript